angular-schule/angular-cli-ghpages/README.md

 ## 📁 Configuration File <a name="configuration-file"></a>

 To avoid all these command-line cmd options, you can write down your configuration in the `angular.json` file in the `options` attribute of your deploy project's architect.
 Just change the kebab-case to lower camel case.
-This is the notation of all options in lower camel case:
+Common options in lower camel case:

 - baseHref
 - buildTarget
+- prerenderTarget
 - noBuild
+- remote
 - repo
 - message
 - branch